alexplash/blocky/README.md

 # Blocky
-Blocky is an innovative platform that seamlessly connects data seekers with providers through the strategic use of AI-powered autonomous agents and advanced blockchain technology.
-Blocky employs autonomous agents to perform tasks such as matching users with the most suitable data providers, negotiating terms, and creating secure, tailored blockchain contracts.
-The platform leverages a sophisticated vector space model to analyze user inputs and match them with the ideal providers based on similarity in requirements.
-Additionally, Blocky incorporates the Bloom AI model to enhance the accuracy and relevance of matches by efficiently filtering through vast amounts of data.
-Integrated with the Google Gemini API, Blocky offers a user-friendly interface where users can easily interact with AI agents to specify their precise data needs.
-This ensures all transactions are not only secure and transparent but also compliant with prevailing legal standards.
-By automating critical aspects of data transactions and maintaining high standards of data integrity and provider reliability, Blocky stands as a robust solution for acquiring and exchanging niche datasets securely across diverse industries
+Blocky is an innovative platform that seamlessly connects data seekers with data providers through the strategic use of AI-powered autonomous agents and NLP models.
+Through negotiations with these AI agents, ETH solidity smart contracts are drafted to facilitate secure transactions of data.
+Blocky allows for data seekers to find data providers to acquire hyper niche and specific custom data: writing samples, graphic designs, videos, music, datasets.

+Blocky uses a fine-tuned bloom-3b model, as well as a 300-dimensional vector space model, to match data seekers with the most suitable data providers.
+Integrated with the Google Gemini API, data providers can configure their AI agents to negotiate with data seekers, for the purpose of drafting ETH smart contracts.
+This ensures all transactions are not only secure and transparent, but also compliant with prevailing legal standards.

+The tech stack includes:
+  1) Flutter: Dart
+  2) Flask: Python backend server
+  3) Firebase database
+  4) bloom-3b LM
+  5) FastText VS model
+  6) Gemini-Pro LM
+  7) Solidity smart contracts